Orange-OpenSource/elm-advanced-grid/README.md

 customizable rendering of the rows and cells.
 Columns can be resized using the mouse.
 They can also be reordered by drag and drop.

-The data can count more than 20,000 lines, with no performance impact, thanks to the use of [FabienHenon/elm-infinite-list-view](https://package.elm-lang.org/packages/FabienHenon/elm-infinite-list-view/latest/) under the hood.
+The data can count more than 20,000 lines, with a limited performance impact, thanks to the use of [FabienHenon/elm-infinite-list-view](https://package.elm-lang.org/packages/FabienHenon/elm-infinite-list-view/latest/) under the hood.

 [Demos](https://orange-opensource.github.io/elm-advanced-grid/) are available.